stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 If you cast this spell multiple times, you can have up to three of its non-instantaneous effects active at a time, and you can dismiss such an effect as an action.

-When you learn the [Potent Cantrips](https://stormchaserroleplaying.com/stormchaserRPG/Classes/Mage/#potent-cantrips) feature, you can create a total of 6 non-instantaneous effects.

 ## Primal Savagery
 *Transmutation Cantrip*<br>
 *Casting Time:* 2 Actions<br>